Jash47/Prediction_using_Decision-Tree_Algorithm/README.md

 Please refer to the accompanying code implementation for a practical demonstration of prediction using the decision tree algorithm.

 ## Contact
 For any questions, feedback, or collaborations, feel free to reach out to me.
-Connect with me on LinkedIn - jash thakar or email at - jash.thakar99@gmail.com
+Connect with me on LinkedIn - https://www.linkedin.com/in/jash-thakar-2694b9242/  or email at - jash.thakar99@gmail.com